15 Types of Animals That Eat Crickets

 Photo by 631372

 Spiders are arachnids, which means their bodies are segmented.
-Except for Antarctica, they can be found all around the world.
+They can be found worldwide except for Antarctica.

 Not all spiders consume crickets, but hunting spiders are the primary cricket predators.